Sioux County, Iowa: Politics

 Due to its religious Dutch Reformed character, Sioux County is overwhelmingly Republican in Presidential elections.
 The only Democratic presidential nominee to ever carry Sioux County since the Civil War has been Franklin D. Roosevelt, who did so in 1932 and 1936; however, Theodore Roosevelt won the county as a Progressive in 1912 and George B. McClellan carried the county in the wartime 1864 election.
 The Democrats have only garnered 40 percent of the county's vote once since Roosevelt.
-Further underlining the county's heavy Republican bent, in 1964 it was one of only seven counties in the state to support Barry Goldwater, who easily carried the county with almost 66 percent of the vote–a near-reversal of Lyndon Johnson's statewide margin.
+It has become very Republican even by the standards of western Iowa.
+The Republicans have won 70 percent of the vote all but once since 1952.
+The only time the GOP fell below 70 percent since then was in 1964, when it was one of only seven counties in the state to support Barry Goldwater.
+Further underlining the county's heavy Republican bent, Goldwater easily carried the county with almost 66 percent of the vote–a near-reversal of Lyndon Johnson's statewide margin.
 In addition, in 2008, when Barack Obama carried Iowa by 9.5 points, Sioux County was his weakest of all 99 counties in the state, with John McCain winning the county by 62 points.
 By 2020, the county at 66.5 point margin was Joe Biden's second-weakest county in Iowa, being overtaken by almost as equally Republican neighboring Lyon County at 67.5 points.

 In 1992, Sioux County was one of only two counties in the nation, along with Jackson County, Kentucky, to give George H. W. Bush over seventy percent of its vote.
 In the six elections since then, the Republican candidates has never received less than 75 percent of the county's vote.
 It is located in what was, until 2013, Iowa's 5th congressional district which had a Cook Partisan Voting Index of R+9 and was represented by Republican Steve King.
 King won the seat in Iowa's new 4th congressional district in the 2012 election with 53% of the district's vote, and with 83% of Sioux County votes going for King.